-The antenna system, using a driven element with closely coupled parasitics (usually a reflector and one or more directors) for short-wave work, was first described by S. Uda, a professor at Tohuku University in Japan, in 1926, in the IEEJ (Japan).
-A colleague, Professor H. Yagi, collaborated in the developmental work and published the more widely read English version in the June 1928 IRE Proceedings.
-The antenna, often termed a Yagi, should have a credit to both inventors.
+The antenna system, using a driven element with closely coupled parasitics (usually a reflector and one or more directors) for short-wave work, was first described by S. Uda, a lecturer at Tohoku Imperial University in Japan, in 1925, in the Journal of the IEEJ (Japan).
+The director of short-wave research into communication methods using electricity, Professor H. Yagi, guided the developmental work and published the more widely read English version in the June 1928 IRE Proceedings.
+The antenna, sometimes termed a Yagi, should be credited to both inventors.

 The invention came at a crucial time in the development of short-wave engineering when new tubes permitted higher frequency and more stable outputs.
 Applications such as amateur radio, point-to-point communication, VHF Radar and television receiving were natural outlets for the Yagi-Uda antenna system.

 In the basic technical operation a driven element, usually ½ l is connected to the transmitter through coax cable.
 In close proximity to the driver, but not physically connected to it is a reflector, usually more than ½ l and one or more directors (usually less than ½ l ).
 The E.M. wave interaction between the elements of the "beam" antenna acts to re-radiate the signal in a specific direction (i.e. in the direction of the "directors") and with a significant "power gain" - a good beam figure is in the area of 7 db. gain.

 In reception the reverse occurs, and a weak signal is acted upon by the director network to boost the signal up to 7 db.